attcs/Octree/docs/README.md

 To make your own types serializable by OrthoTree's built-in archives (or integrated third-party libraries), you can provide either a member `serialize` function or a non-intrusive standalone function.

-For text output (E.g. JSON, XML, YAML), the library provides following metadata:
+For text output (e.g., JSON, XML, YAML), the library provides the following metadata:
 * **Named Value Pairs (NVP)**: Used to identify members.
 * **Size Tags**: Used for sequence validation and boundary checks.